 "You're from Berkeley, right?"

-He asked me where I was from, and when I said New Orleans, he asked me if I had a college education.
+"How'd you know?!"
+He said he came to New Orleans to help us.
+He was setting up a non-profit bail bonds program in Mid-City.
+Fantastic.
+Where was I from, he wanted to know, and when I said New Orleans he asked me if I had gone to college.
 I told him I had studied at the Accademia di Belle Arti in Rome.
-He smiled.

-"I don't paint."
-I told him.
-"I'm a cashier at a pharmacy."
+"I don't paint," I said, "I'm a cashier at a pharmacy."

 His face fell.

-"I also live with my parents, my brother, and three cats in the suburbs."
+"And I live with my parents, my sister, and three cats in the suburbs."

 I smiled.

-The wife of Mr. No-Bull steals Schedule-II drugs from the pharmacy with help from the manager of the store and sells them on-line.
+The wife of Mr. No-Bunk steals Schedule-II drugs from the pharmacy with help from the manager of the store and sells them on-line.
 At least this is the rumor going around behind the pharmacy counter.
 To look at their swollen, dead faces it seems true.

 Vicodin